NathanHarrington/i3lock-svg/README.md

     configure screen locker timeout

 This will automatically lock the screen on suspend, and when the Settings->Power Management settings "turn off the screen"

-That's the idea at least - currently testing with different scenarios to see if you can get it to behave like a 'normal' locker.

 Running i3lock